Elizabeth Stringer Keefe's work focuses on the preparation of teachers who work with students with autism spectrum disorder.

 Professional Title: Assistant Professor

-Areas of Academic Focus and Expertise: Autism spectrum disorders; school reform and systems; assistive technology improving the accessibility of curriculum
+Areas of Academic Focus and Expertise: Autism spectrum disorders; teacher education policy; assistive technology improving the accessibility of curriculum

 888.LESLEY.U / 617.349.8300

 Elizabeth Stringer Keefe speaks to NBC about how she used social media to discover the story behind a wedding photo she found at Ground Zero immediately after 9.11.01.
 See the video »